Tornado damage to Pfizer plant will probably create long-term shortages of some drugs hospitals need

 Hospitals also may switch to different forms of a drug by giving a patient an antibiotic pill instead of an IV if that person can handle it.
 If a larger vial size of a drug is more readily available, they may order that and then fill several syringes with smaller doses ready for use.

 Yes, it’s been happening for years.
-But right now, hospitals are specifically seeing shortages for things like chemotherapy drugs.
+But recently, hospitals have been dealing with shortages for things like chemotherapy drugs, pain medications and local anesthetics.

 The impact of drug shortages isn’t limited to hospitals.
 The also affect more routine care delivered through drugstores and doctor’s offices.